How to Set Up Salesforce Outlook Integration: The Complete 2026 Guide

 Prerequisites Before You Begin

-The 2026 Requirement — Exchange Online Admin Consent Flow: In 2024, Microsoft launched its Secure Future Initiative (SFI), deprecating legacy Exchange Online tokens.
-Your M365 admin must complete an Admin Consent Flow — granting Salesforce explicit permission to use the required Graph API scopes at the tenant level.
-Without this, users will see authentication errors.
-This is a one-time action your M365 admin performs.
-See Salesforce Help and SalesforceBen's coverage for details.
+In 2024, Microsoft launched its Secure Future Initiative (SFI) and began deprecating legacy Exchange Online tokens.
+Your M365 admin must complete an Admin Consent Flow - granting the Salesforce app permission to use the required Graph API scopes at the tenant level.

 How to Set Up Salesforce Outlook Integration: Step-by-Step (Admin Side)